-To avoid filters, you want to think about how your content is presented as a whole, rather than avoiding specific keywords.
+To avoid filters, you really want to think about how your campaign is presented as a whole, rather than avoiding specific keywords.
 The best tips are not black and white.
 We know this is less satisfying in the short term, but our advice below is more effective in getting you to inbox–now and in the long run.

 To Avoid Spam Filters, Look at your Email Content and Ask these Questions:

 Am I sending to contacts that not only signed up for my emails, but want this particular content?

 It can take as little as one determined and unhappy person to cause filtering problems for your emails.
 If folks are marking your emails as spam at a higher rate (>0.1% or 1 in 1000 emails), those negative feedback loops can really impact your sender reputation and your future email deliverability.
 So if you’re not sure if a certain list will want an email, it’s better to leave them out entirely.
 You should only send mail to contacts who have expressly subscribed to receive your emails.

 Will email filters and subscribers immediately recognize me?

 Sender domains, from addresses, and templates or styles should stay very clear from email to email.
 This helps both filters and humans establish who you are.
 Your branding creates a track record of trust.
 If people were receptive to your emails in the past, consistent branding will get you better filtering results.

 If you haven’t sent emails to your list yet, or the emails you sent previously weren’t well-received, try sending to a smaller list of your most recent and engaged subscribers.
 Then, slowly ramp up sending, as a way to “warm-up” your domain reputation.
 Take extra care to ensure the content is something your subscribers will be excited about reading or interacting with.
 When subscribers interact positively with your mail, it helps further build a good sender domain reputation, which is vital to getting favorable treatment by mailbox providers.

 Is my email focused on charming my subscribers, rather than “blasting” ’em?